 ISO 9001 was first published in 1987 by the International Organization for Standardization (ISO), an international agency composed of the national standards bodies of more than 160 countries.
 The current version of ISO 9001 was released in September 2015.

 ISO 9001 contains a set of Quality Principles, which include:

-This depends on a number of factors, including resources, size of organisation and whether it is done with the assistance of SQMAS.
-But it can be achieved between 3-6 months from initial quality review.
+This depends on a number of factors, including resources, size of organisation and whether it is done with the assistance of SQMAS, however, it can be achieved in between 3-6 months from initial quality review.